Authored By: Legal Aid Services of Oregon

 - Spanish / Español

-The landlord must go to court to force you to leave.
-The landlord cannot legally change the locks, shut off the utilities, remove your furniture, threaten these actions or take any other action to force you to move without first getting a court order.
+The landlord must go to court and get a court order to force you to leave.
+ORS 105.105.
+The landlord cannot legally change the locks, shut off the utilities, remove your property, threaten any of these actions, or take any other action to force you to move without first getting a court order.

 There are only three ways that a landlord can get a rented place back legally:

 - The tenant can move and return the keys to the landlord;